 That leaves a 2 day window in which you can use the dough at any point.
 With a faster, room temperature dough, there is less room for error.
 If a recipe has you proof the dough for 2 hours, it might be over-proofed if you accidentally leave it out for an extra hour.

-Both have high protein content (12%+) which is ideal for gluten formation.
-The “00” annotation refers to the fineness of the flour when it’s milled — 00 is the most finely milled flour in Italy.1 I don't recommend all-purpose flour, here, as it won't yield the right texture.
+Flour: The two best flours to use for pizza are either 00 flour/pizza flour or regular bread flour.
+Both flours have high protein content (12%+) which is ideal for gluten formation.
+The “00” annotation refers to the fineness of the flour when it’s milled — 00 is the most finely milled flour in Italy.

 Ratio of Flour to Water

-The higher ratio of water to flour, the more difficult (and stickier) the dough will be to handle.
+The higher the ratio of water to flour, the more difficult (and stickier) the dough will be to handle.
 In the case of a Sicilian style thick-crust pizza, it's more similar to a focaccia-like process where you're not really hand stretching and tossing the dough so it matters less that it's sticky.

-A Neopolitan dough, however, requires a lot of technique to stretch properly, so a stickier product will be a big pain.
+A Neapolitan dough, however, requires a lot of technique to stretch properly, so a stickier product will be a big pain.
 And as you might expect, there is a balance here.
 You want enough water to create steam in the oven so that the pizza puffs up nicely and the crust doesn't dry out too much without it being too sticky.

-"the water taken up by flour to achieve the desired consistency and create a quality end-product.
+There's also a peak absorption rate for each type of flour brand.
+Bakerpedia defines peak water absorption as "the water taken up by flour to achieve the desired consistency and create a quality end-product.
 It is the optimal amount of water you can add to a dough before it becomes too sticky to process."

 King Arthur bread flour, for example, has an estimated 62% absorption rate while Caputo 00 flours have a lower rate at 55% to 57%.
 In my recipe, I use a 62% ratio of water to flour to accommodate both types of flours, and I haven't noticed too much stickiness with the Caputo flours at that level.